 - Slow Cooker Apple Monkey Bread

 - 24 ounces frozen roll dough (I use half a 3-pound package of Rhode's frozen white roll dough)

-- 1 package butterscotch pudding mix, not instant
+- 1 package butterscotch pudding mix, cook and serve, not instant

 - 3/4 cup brown sugar